Latermedia/sidekiq_fast_debounce/README.md

 ## Usage

+`perform_debounce` will automatically be available on any Sidekiq worker.

 ### Add Middleware

 This will automatically register client and server middleware.
 Place in an initializer, probably the same one you configure `sidekiq` in.